 Whether it's kicking off a meeting or getting to know new team members, an effective ice breaker game can help set the right tone and help build connections.
 But how do you choose the right one?

 In this post, we'll share a collection of tried and tested ice breaker games you can use to engage and energize groups of any size.
 Whether you just want to have fun, encourage team building or level-up your meetings, there's an activity here for you.

 An in-depth study from TINYpulse, an employee engagement company, studied more than 40,000 workers’ inputs from more than 300 companies globally.
 They found a correlation of 0.92 between employee fulfillment and their relationships with colleagues.
-The correlation between their happiness and relationships to direct bosses was only 0.74.
 Since you can end up spending more time with coworkers than with your family or partner, it is a topic that deserves much attention.

 - Ice breaker games to get to know each other

 - Ice breaker games to kick off meetings

 - Fun ice breaker games to support team building

 - Ice breaker games to improve teamwork and collaboration

 So how do you avoid creating a frustrating, patronizing ice breaker game that won’t make participants feel like they are wasting their time?

 The benefits of a good ice breaker far outweigh any negatives.
 They can take care of introductions in a much more fun way than just simply going around the room and stating what’s on your business card.
 They can make people remember names easier & help start conversations.